NCAlgebra/NC/DOCUMENTATION/MANUAL/NCGB.md

 # Noncommutative Gröbner Basis {#NCGB}

+Gröbner Basis are useful in the study of algebraic relations.
 The package `NCGBX` provides an implementation of a noncommutative Gröbner Basis algorithm.

+> Starting with **Version 6**, the old `C++` version of our Groebner
+> Basis Algorithm is no longer included.

-It is a Mathematica only replacement to the C++ `NCGB` which is still provided with this distribution.
+It is a Mathematica only replacement to the C++
+`NCGB` which is still provided with this distribution.

 If you want a living version of this chapter just run the notebook `NC/DEMOS/3_NCGroebnerBasis.nb`.

-Gröbner Basis are useful in the study of algebraic relations.

 In order to load `NCGBX` one types: